Sets & Reps in Hybrid Training: Optimizing for Strength and Endurance

 Hamstring Focus: Romanian Deadlift – 3x12

-Develop posterior chain strength, crucial for both endurance and power.
+Develop posterior chain strength, crucial for running mechanics.

 Hybrid athletes need to carefully plan their training to avoid interference between strength and endurance work.
 Here are key considerations: